Topological invariance of Liouville structures for taut foliations and Anosov flows: Liouville structures from foliations

-\begin{rem} The proof shows that Liouville thickenings of $C^0$-homotopic hypertaut admissible foliations are homotopic, and Liouville thickenings of $C^0$-conjugated hypertaut admissible foliations are deformation equivalent via an equivalence (topologically) isotopic to $\mathrm{id} \times h$, where $h$ is the conjugation. \end{rem}
+\begin{rem} The proof shows that Liouville thickenings of $C^0$-homotopic hypertaut foliations are homotopic, and Liouville thickenings of $C^0$-conjugate hypertaut foliations are deformation equivalent via an equivalence (topologically) isotopic to $\mathrm{id} \times h$, where $h$ is the conjugation. \end{rem}

-Therefore, every $C^0$-deformation equivalence class of admissible hypertaut foliations on $M$ has an associated $A_\infty$-category, well-defined up to quasi-isomorphism, obtained as the wrapped Fukaya category of the Liouville thickening $\lambda_\mathcal{F}$.
-The special case of Anosov foliation was studied in~\cite{CLMM}.
+Therefore, every $C^0$-deformation equivalence class of hypertaut foliations on $M$ has an associated $A_\infty$-category, well-defined up to quasi-isomorphism, obtained as the wrapped Fukaya category of the Liouville thickening $\lambda_\mathcal{F}$.
+The special case of Anosov foliations was studied in~\cite{CLMM}.